cul/dlst-studio/_posts/2019-01-21-nycdh-week.md

 the Studio is hosting workshops among the myriad opportunities to learn more about digital humanities around New York.

-This year, we’re taking advantage of the new Studio, Studio Lehman, to push our number of workshops to the limit.
+This year, we’re taking advantage of the new Studio, Studio at Lehman, to push our number of workshops to the limit.
 The Studio will be hosting all seven Columbia-related workshops, and we invite you to come participate in as many as you like.
 Specific information and RSVP links are available in the sidebar,